vtexdocs/dev-portal-content/docs/guides/Integration-Guides/data-privacy/pii-data-architecture-specifications.md

 The Profile System has three data entities:

 - **Prospect:** information entered by shoppers during cart and checkout flow.
-- **Profile:** prospect information can become a profile if the shopper creates a profile, which can happen via order placement, manual profile creation or [single sign on integrations](https://developers.vtex.com/docs/guides/authentication-overview#single-sign-on-integrations).
+- **Profile:** prospect information can become a profile if the shopper creates a profile, which can happen via order placement, manual profile creation, or [single sign-on integrations](https://developers.vtex.com/docs/guides/authentication-overview#single-sign-on-integrations).
-- **Address:** once a prospect or profile places an order, shipping address information is saved, associated with a given profile.
-One profile may be associated with multiple shipping addresses.
+- **Address:** once a prospect or profile places an order, the shipping address information is saved and associated with the respective profile.
+Note that a single profile may be associated with multiple shipping addresses.

 >⚠️ The **address** data entity only stores shipping addresses.
 All credit card related PII, including billing addresses, is stored and processed in a [PCI compliant](https://help.vtex.com/tutorial/what-is-the-pci-ssc) manner for all VTEX stores, regardless of any differences in data architecture.